 Logos.ai perfectly illustrates how a logo can reflect the overall style of a company or product, working to create a recognizable image.
 The account shows how really good logos made by professionals perform their functions in the real world.

 Another popular account featuring interesting ideas and logos is Logoimport.
-The audience of the profile is quite active, so if you want to see live feedback to the various options for logos (or express your opinion), then you should check it out.
+The audience of the profile is quite active, so if you want to see live feedback on the various options for logos (or express your opinion), then you should check it out.
 It should be interesting to those who like to talk about styles, shapes, colors and other aspects of design.

-Logoseum is a creation of Matt Corbin, a really famous in the field visual designer.
+Logoseum is the creation of Matt Corbin, a really famous in the field visual designer.
 This is a large archive of vivid pictorial and abstract logo samples from different times.
 If you need more inspiration, the page shares the most important info about the logos: years, names and some history as well.
 Flat design is mostly featured there.

 Logo place shares works of digital artists from different parts of the (net)world.
 The works are mostly created using Adobe Illustrator, Photoshop, and several other tools.
 The hosts are also into making logos and, judging by the page, they are doing great at it.